FAQ

 Frequently Asked Questions

-The MACS admissions application opens for current Western students in the fall with a deadline mid-January, and for transfer students in early winter with a deadline of March 1st.
-Students submit an online application that includes demographic information, academic history, and a description of your background, goals, and interests.
+The MACS admissions application opens (on the front page of the MACS website) on December 15th every year.
+Western students must submit their application by January 15th and prospective must submit their application by March 1st.
+Students submit an online application that includes questions on academic history in our preparatory courses (below) and three essay prompts (300 words each) that ask students to discuss their background, goals, and interests.
 This information is used to make admissions decisions with the goal of creating diverse and vibrant learning communities.
-To be eligible for admissions to the MACS major, students must have completed or be on track to complete by end of spring quarter/academic year all the major preparatory courses (listed below) with a grade of C- or better.
+To be eligible for admissions to the MACS major, students must have completed four of our preparatory courses (below) and be on track to complete all eight by Fall Quarter of the year that the student has applied to MACS.
+Students need a grade of C- or better in each of these courses.
+The MACS preparatory courses are.

 CHEM 161 – General Chemistry I